koscinskic/cogitate_tool/ProjectSchedule.md

     Note: these methods are meant to analyze the data collected by the Individual Metrics team
 3. Continue building the CLI with the new features for the week.
+4. Ensure the CLI uses the universal .json file.

 ### Demo Week Two: Completed Command Line Interface